-My name is Kathrin Feindt, I live in Kiel, Germany, and with current role as postdoctoral researcher I support the DFG-founded project “Sound Patterns and Linguistic Structures at the Transition Space in Conversation” at the Christian-Albrechts-Universität Kiel.
+My name is Kathrin Feindt, I live in Kiel, Germany, and with my current role as a postdoctoral researcher, I support the DFG-funded project “Sound Patterns and Linguistic Structures at the Transition Space in Conversation” at the Christian-Albrechts-Universität Kiel.
 In this, we investigate the most important intonational patterns leading to speaker change cross-linguistically with German as well as Swedish speakers.

-I was born near Hamburg, and spend a year in Ireland, bevor beginning my linguistic studies at the Friedrich-Schiller University Jena.
+I was born near Hamburg and spent a year in Irelandbeforer beginning my linguistic studies at the Friedrich-Schiller University Jena.
 I graduated with a M.A in German Linguistics after finishing my B.A in English Studies and General Linguistics.
-After my M.A, I moved back to my hometown to persue my academic carreer at the University of Hamburg.
+After my M.A, I moved back to my hometown to pursue my academic career at the University of Hamburg.
 In August 2021, I passed my doctoral dissertation.

 Phonetics, Phonology, Phonological Development, Third Language Acquisition, Multilingualism, Conversational Analysis

 March 2021: Extremely happy to start my new position as postdoctoral researcher at the University of Kiel.
-I’m very exited to be part of this great project from Prof. Dr. Margaret Zellers: https://gepris.dfg.de/gepris/projekt/444631148?language=en
+I’m very excited to be part of this great project from Prof. Dr. Margaret Zellers: https://gepris.dfg.de/gepris/projekt/444631148?language=en

 January 2021: I submitted my PhD thesis!
 This is a big day in my life and a very important step for my academic career.
 Really looking forward to my defense.

-June 2020: I am happy see my first Blog post going public, explaining why ponuncing a foreign language is so hard.
+June 2020: I am happy to see my first Blog post going public, explaining why pouncing a foreign language is so hard.
 You can find it here: BLOMBI

 Mai 2020: Due to the Corona Pandemic we took the hard decision to postpone CuTLi 2020.